paulkia/Arklength/readme.md

 ![Arc length formula](https://github.com/paulkia/Arklength/blob/master/readme-images/arclength-formula.png "Arc length formula (from LaTeX)")
 Some integrations are impossible to perform, making this formula unusable in certain cases. \
 The Arklength program will calculate the arc length by connecting the input points and returning the total distance. \
 The calculator suffers from rounding/doubles errors, as well as bad style.
+This project is not yet complete.